HaiyuWu/FaceBrightness/README.md

 ## Citation

-If you find any of the metric useful in your research, please consider to cite this paper:
+If you find any of the tools useful in your research, please consider to cite this paper:

 ```
 @article{wu2022face,